- BTC trades at $7,289, below the major supports, i.e., $7,350 and $7,500

 While the RSI of the BTC coin is at 47.28 and has risen from the solid oversold region.

-A persistent trade above $7,350 and $7,500 will technically push the coin to remain above $7,000 by the end of the last trading month.
+Based on BTC coin price prediction, a persistent trade above $7,350 and $7,500 will technically push the coin to remain above $7,000 by the end of the last trading month.